cc-1029/deep-learning-framework-template/README.md

 # deep-learning-framework-template
-The template of deep learning framework (PyTorch TensorFlow )
+The template of deep learning framework ( PyTorch / TensorFlow )